PM Modi's G20 interview: BJP leaders hail visionary leadership, opposition raises questions on price rise, unemployment | Politics

 In the interview, Prime Minister Narendra Modi asserted that the 'Sabka Saath Sabka Vikas' model can be the guiding principle for the welfare of a world shifting from a GDP-centric approach to a human-centric one.

-Irrespective of the size of the GDP, every voice matters, Modi told PTI in an exclusive interview conducted late last week at his Lok Kalyan Marg residence.
+Irrespective of the size of the GDP, every voice matters, Modi told PTI in the exclusive interview conducted late last week at his Lok Kalyan Marg residence.

 His remarks evoked contrasting reactions from the ruling party and opposition leaders.

+The BJP said that opposition parties are going to have sleepless nights with PM Modi laying the roadmap for the country's progress in the next two-three decades while showing that his government's report card is solid.

+Union minister Dharmendra Pradhan said the prime minister transformed India's demographic potential to make it a rising nation of 140 crore people.

+The prime minister in the interview shared his vision for the country's rise and laid out his plans for an India which is high on aspirations and resolve, he said.

-''There is no doubt in anyone's mind that India under PM Modi over the last nine years and India's G20 presidency are big milestones in the country's rise on the global stage,'' Union minister Rajeev Chandrasekhar said on Prime Minister Modi's 'India soon to be in top three world economies' remark.
+Union minister Rajeev Chandrasekhar said there is now no doubt in anyone's mind that Modi's leadership and India's G20 presidency are big milestones in the country's rise on the global stage.

-Union minister Dharmendra Pradhan said PM Modi has transformed the talent pool to the advantage of a rising nation of 140 crore people.

-Reacting to Modi's remark that 'India will be a developed nation by 2047', BJP leader Anil Antony, who had switched from the Congress, said much more has happened in India in the last nine years than in 67 years since Independence.

 Leaders of the Indian National Developmental Inclusive Alliance (INDIA), however, hit out at the prime minister over his remarks and questioned the government's track record in reining in unemployment and prices of essential commodities.